nasimbio/bioinfo-blog/content/post/2025-11-13-centering-and-scaling-before-pca-why-it-matters/index.md

 PCA without centering/scaling shows who’s loudest.
 PCA with centering/scaling shows who’s different.

+🧬 Bulk RNA-seq vs. Single-cell RNA-seq: Why Scaling Decisions Differ

+Whether you scale before PCA depends on type of data.
+In bulk RNA each sample already represent an average over many cells and variance across samples reflect biological conditions.
+So, for bulk RNA you usually don’t scale before PCA since absolute variance reflects biological meaning and it corresponds to PCA based on covariance.
+For single cell, you should scale before PCA otherwise PCA will be driven by highly expressed genes rather than meaningful biological expression.
+This corresponds to PCA based on correlation matrix.

 To learn more, check out this excellent explanation on “chatomics”, YouTube channel.
-I always learn from him. https://www.youtube.com/watch?v=P7kj0GLTgS4
+I always learn from him.

+https://www.youtube.com/watch?v=P7kj0GLTgS4